CATHEY: The Oklahoma Senate Seat of Interest: District 25 and now District 7

 While awaiting a determination on his competency to face probation revocation, Stipe and his brother, F were indicted by a federal grand jury in another case on charges of mail fraud, witness tampering, money laundering and conspiracy, relating to their alleged role in a real estate deal involving a pet food company owned by another one of Gene Stipe's former business partners.
 The witness tampering charge stems from allegations that the Stipe brothers engaged in a conspiracy to influence the testimony of another former Oklahoma State Representative.
 The indictment against Stipe was put on hold due to mental competency issues raised during a probation revocation hearing relating to a previous case against him, and Francis Stipe.
 Gene Stipe died on July 21, 2012, following a lengthy illness at the age of 85.

-In a 2003 special election, Hartshorne attorney and Democrat member of the Oklahoma House of Representatives, Richard Lerblance, was elected to the District 7 State Senate office and served until he term-limited out in 2012.
+In a 2003 special election Hartshorne attorney and Democrat member of the Oklahoma House of Representative Richard Lerblance was elected to the District 7 State Senate office and served until term limited out in 2012.

-On Tuesday, Nov.
-3 two political newcomers — Republican Warren Hamilton and Democrat Jerry Donathan — will face each other in the General Election for State Senate District 7.
-One of them will join the 13 men to previously hold the office since Oklahoma Statehood.
+On Tuesday November 3 two political newcomers- Republican Warren Hamilton and Democrat Jerry Donathan will face each other in the General Election for State Senate District 7.
+One of them will join the thirteen men to previously hold the office since Oklahoma Statehood.
 The other will join the equally colorful and memorable list of men and women who have opposed these men over the past 113 years.

 Commented